Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 Independence.
 [!["A Proclamação da Independência", F.R.
 Moreaux, 1844](../img/moreaux_brazil_independence.dithered.jpg){ width="500" }](../img/moreaux_brazil_independence.jpg)
-We always felt that the most majority of brazilian Linux distributions weren't exactly independent, in fact, the most part of Linux distributions aren't independent nor original, so that's why we're creating Copacabana.
+We always felt that the most majority of brazilian Linux distributions weren't exactly original and independent, in fact, the most part of Linux distributions aren't independent, so that's why we're creating Copacabana.
 Except for the Linux kernel, musl libc and GNU development tools, all of it will be maintained and/or created by us.